Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: Introduction

 \subsection{Main Contributions}

-Our main contributions in this paper consist of both theoretical and numerical aspects.
-First, we provide an affine based pseudoconvex reformulation of the optimal diagonal preconditioning problems that allows for elegant characterizations of their optimality conditions.
-There are three advantages of this reformulation: all its stationary points are global minima, its subgradients are inexpensive to compute, and its optimization variable is just an $n\times 1$ vector rather than a $n\times n$ matrix as in semidefinite programming (SDP) \cite{doi:10.1287/opre.2022.0592}.

-Furthermore, we show that subgradient methods based on our reformulation can effectively converge to a $\kappa$-optimal diagonal preconditioner more efficiently in time and accuracy than current SDP-based approaches in the literature.
-For the $\omega$ case we provide and exploit the ability to find explicit formulae for the optimal block diagonal preconditioners.
+The main contributions of this paper consist of both theoretical and numerical analyses of the $\kappa$ and $\omega$-condition numbers.
+First, we provide an affine based pseudoconvex reformulation of the $\kappa$-optimal diagonal preconditioning problem that allows for an elegant characterization of its optimality conditions.
+There are three advantages of this reformulation: all its stationary points are global minima, its subgradients are inexpensive to compute, and its optimization variable is just an $n\times 1$ vector rather than a $n\times n$ matrix as in \textdef{semidefinite programming, SDP}~\cite{doi:10.1287/opre.2022.0592}.
+Our extensive numerical experiments show that subgradient methods based on our reformulation can effectively converge to a $\kappa$-optimal diagonal preconditioner more efficiently in time and accuracy than current SDP-based approaches in the literature \cite{gao2023scalable,doi:10.1287/opre.2022.0592}.

+Second, we provide and exploit the ability to find explicit formulae for $\omega$-optimal diagonal and block diagonal preconditioners.
+We demonstrate that many popular classic preconditioners, such as the Jacobi preconditioner and row/column normalization preconditioners are $\omega$-optimal preconditioners.
+We also display that matrix balancing schemes reduce $\omega$ at every iteration and converge to a stationary point of the two-sided $\omega$-optimal diagonal preconditioning problem.
 To the best of our knowledge, this is the first time that such a comprehensive characterization of optimality conditions for both condition numbers is provided.

-Finally, we conduct extensive numerical experiments that compare the efficiency of the $\kappa$- and $\omega$-condition numbers.
+Finally, we conduct additional extensive numerical experiments that compare the efficiency of the $\kappa$- and $\omega$-condition numbers.
+Our results show that since $\omega$-optimal preconditioners typically have closed-form solutions, they are much cheaper to construct than $\kappa$-optimal preconditioners.
+Our results further demonstrate that PCG iterations and LSQR iterations for solving linear systems are, on average, more correlated with the $\omega$-condition number than the $\kappa$-condition number.